PreacherCasy/Argparse_02.18/README.md

 The program launches by its default file name with three arguments:
 - s1: a nucleotide string variable of python class 'str'; default is 'CCC';
 - s2: a nucleotide string variable of python class 'str'; default is 'GGGG';
-- g: an indel penalty value variable of python class 'int'; default is 5.
+- g: an indel penalty variable of python class 'int'; default is 5.

 ## Performance